 For emotional reasons, some people cannot go out and look for a job.
 Or they cannot keep a job.
 They cannot bear criticism, can't get along with others, or don't know why but just can't work, period.
 Or they work well enough, sometimes as if driven by demons, but cannot manage relationships.
 They remain not just unmarried but friendless.
-Many overeat, gamble too much, drink too much, buy things they cannot afford—they sincerely try to stop their addiction
+Many overeat, gamble too much, drink too much, buy things they cannot afford—they sincerely try to stop their addiction but cannot.

 Some have chronic physical illnesses that elude diagnosis and flare up whenever they make fresh plans.
 Some compulsively put the needs others first.
 They are burned out, yet must go on.
 They forget doctor appointments and medications, eat badly, and sleep far too little or too much.